shlomi1993/OU-22971-Toolbox/Ray/4_ray_capstone_project/README.md

 5. Stops the cluster

-**Important:** Docker mode requires a container restart after prepare (step 4) because macOS Docker Desktop doesn't immediately propagate new directories to running containers.
+**Important Note:** Docker mode requires a container restart after prepare (step 4) because macOS Docker Desktop doesn't immediately propagate new directories to running containers.
 This is handled automatically by the script.

 ## Troubleshooting